Numerical Display Module

 Figure 3: Seven segment decoder, by Mateusz Baran- Falstad.com

-Clearly, the number of gates required to implement the logic for all segments is substantial, even when using higher-input gates.
-A ROM chip, on the other hand, offers a more compact and cost-effective solution by storing the entire truth table for all segments.
-ROMs can emulate any combinational circuit by storing their truth tables, thereby serving as lookup tables.
-This approach replaces the need for a complex circuit dedicated solely to specific character outputs.
-It not only simplifies the circuit but also enhances adaptability and ease of programming for various display requirements.
+Clearly, the number of gates required to implement the logic for all segments is prohibitive, even when using higher-input gates.
+A ROM chip, on the other hand, offers a more compact and cost-effective solution because it stores the entire truth table for all segments.
+ROMs can emulate any combinational circuit because they store their truth tables and act as lookup tables.
+Instead of building a separate logic network for each segment, the ROM simply stores the desired output pattern for each input code.
+If the character set needs to change later, only the ROM contents need to change.

 Both of these methods are acceptable, considering their straightforwardness.

-The SAP-1, however achieves this encoding with only one 16 Kbit (2Kb x8) Parallel EEPROM, with only 11 address pins and 8 output pins.
-Ben Eater’s display module by itself is to me a simple, but excellent example of electronic design ingenuity.
-Each display is activated sequentially, creating the illusion that all digits are displayed at the same time.
-This is achieved through a combination of a dedicated clock, a binary counter, and a decoder.
-The counter and decoder select which display is active and ensure the correct data from the EEPROM is shown, while the clock sets the rate at which each display is selected.
+The SAP-1, however, achieves this encoding with only one 16 Kbit ($2Kb×8$) parallel EEPROM, using only 11 address pins and 8 output pins.
+The clever part of Ben Eater’s display module is that it does not drive all digits independently.
+Instead, each display activates sequentially, which creates the illusion that all digits appear at the same time.
+A dedicated clock, binary counter, and decoder handle this selection process.
+The counter and decoder choose the active display and route the correct EEPROM output to it, while the clock sets how quickly the circuit moves from one display to the next.

 I made a Falstad circuit to visualize this process.